 Social workers can specialize in certain areas.
 For example, a social worker may choose to specialize in child and family needs, addiction, mental health or healthcare (e.g. working with people with chronic or severe medical conditions).
 Social workers may also choose to specialize in a certain client population, such as students in a school.

 Exploring the Pros and Cons of Being a Social Worker

 Before deciding whether social work could be the right career path for you, it is helpful to consider the pros and cons of the profession.
-Social workers are often drawn to this career because they feel a calling to make serving others in their community their life’s work.
-They find personal fulfillment and meaning in helping others.
+Social workers are often drawn to this career because they feel a calling to serve others in their community.
+They may find personal fulfillment and meaning in helping others.

 - Varied work opportunities and diverse work settings

 - Opportunities to specialize in a particular area of interest

 - Potential for personal growth when working with culturally diverse populations

 In addition, the social work profession exhibits favorable job growth for the foreseeable future.
 According to the U.S. Bureau of Labor Statistics (BLS), the job growth rate for social workers from 2022 through 2032 is expected to be 7%, faster than average.
 This indicates that employers expect to hire about 53,800 new social workers through this time period.2